Giskard-AI/giskard-hub/script-docs/hub/sdk/datasets/import.rst

    dataset = hub.datasets.create(
       project_id="<PROJECT_ID>",
       name="Production Data",
-      description="This dataset contains conversations that " \
+      description="This dataset contains chats that " \
       "are automatically sampled from the production environment.", )

-After having created the dataset, we can import conversations into it.
+After having created the dataset, we can import chat test cases (conversations) into it.

-Import conversations
+Import chat test cases
 ____________________

-We can import conversations into the dataset using the ``hub.conversations.create()`` method.
+We can import the chats into the dataset using the ``hub.chat_test_cases.create()`` method.

 .. code-block:: python

-    hub.conversations.create(
+    hub.chat_test_cases.create(
         dataset_id=dataset.id,

         # A list of messages, without the last assistant answer